 \subsection{Recurrent Gaussian Update}

-Based on the initial Gaussian prediction in \cref{sec:init_gaussian} (\cref{eq:init_gaussian}), we train a recurrent network which iteratively refines the initial prediction.
-In particular, at iteration $t$, ($t=0, 1, \cdots, T-1$, $T$ is the total number of iterations), the recurrent network predicts incremental updates to all Gaussian parameters $\Delta {\bm g}^t_j \in \mathbb{R}^{C_2}$ and their hidden state $\Delta {\bm z}^t_j \in \mathbb{R}^{C_1}$ as:
+Based on the initial Gaussian prediction in \cref{sec:init_gaussian} (\cref{eq:init_gaussian}), we train a recurrent network that iteratively refines the initial prediction.
+In particular, at iteration $t$ ($t=0, 1, \cdots, T-1$, where $T$ is the total number of iterations), the recurrent network predicts incremental updates to all Gaussian parameters $\Delta {\bm g}^t_j \in \mathbb{R}^{C_1}$ and their hidden state $\Delta {\bm z}^t_j \in \mathbb{R}^{C_0}$ as:

 To predict the incremental updates $\Delta {\bm g}^t_j$ and $\Delta {\bm z}^t_j$, we propose to learn the update in a gradient-free, feed-forward manner from the rendering error of input views.